martinber/noaa-apt/docs/development.md

 I never tried to compile from Windows, I cross-compile from GNU/Linux to Windows.
 I tried to get a mingw64-gtk environment to work on Debian without success.
-So I use a Docker image I found [here](https://github.com/LeoTindall/rust-mingw64-gtk-docker).
+So I use a modification of a Docker image I found [here](https://github.com/LeoTindall/rust-mingw64-gtk-docker).

 - Set up: